Veil-Project/veil-project.github.io/collections/_posts_removed/2019-09-19-team-meeting.md

 excerpt: 'What’s been happening in Veil?
 Learn that and more in this project update.'
 description: 'What’s been happening in Veil?
 Learn that and more in this project update.'
 ---
-On September 19, a full Veil team meeting occurred in which all development groups reported status updates, and we wanted to pass these updates on to our community:
+On September 19, a Veil team meeting occurred in which all development groups reported status updates, and we wanted to pass these updates on to our community:

 - Veil's new cryptographer, **Paul Moonshine** presented a draft of his work on **zk-Snarks and Sonic** for Veil.
 Now that Paul is working full-time for Veil (since July), this work is progressing well, and we continue to expect to release the Sonic version of Veil during 2020.

 - In the meantime, **Presstab** reported continued progress on the forthcoming version of Veil, that removes Zerocoin completely, and provides **first-of-its-kind staking with RingCT**.

-- Due to the emergency full-time attention required of Presstab in response to the recent Zerocoin exploit, the RingCT work has been slightly delayed, and we now expect to announce a **public RingCT testnet with one month's time**.
+- Due to the emergency full-time attention required of Presstab in response to the recent Zerocoin exploit, the RingCT work has been slightly delayed, and we now expect to announce a **public RingCT testnet within one month's time**.
 Also, at that time, we'll post a blog update with technical details about the how the Zerocoin-to-RingCT migration will happen, and how RingCT staking will work.

 - Presstab also reported activity in the **recruitment of new development team members**, as well as expanding our internal quality assurance processes to include more automated testing.
 This will naturally result in a slower pace of development, but as is clear to everyone, this is a trade-off worth making.